kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 contributors' joint effort.
 According to the theme's owner, "[t]his theme has undergone several major iterations, and now it’s fairly stable and full of all the features that [he] need[s]."
-Although the theme is primarily intended for hosting documentations (e.g. one for an open-source Python library), still I found it excellent if adapted or customized for the purpose of personal weblogs.
+Although the theme is primarily intended for hosting documentations (e.g. one for an open-source Python library), still I found it excellent if adapted or customized for the purpose of personal tech blog.

 Again, thanks for reading, and please keep an eye on what's going on here!